When South West Airlines Flight 3654 took off from Ft. Lauderdale, Florida, no one expected any problems.

 So part way through the flight he sneaked off to the toilets to stealth vape.

-But shortly after he, along with the rest of the passengers, had a massive shock when the plane’s fire alarms went off, forcing the pilot to make an emergency landing.
+But shortly after he, along with the rest of the passengers, had a massive shock when the plane’s fire alarms went off.

-Some people will tell you that vapour can’t set off smoke alarms – in fact, I was even told that by a fire expert when researching this article.
+Some people will tell you that vapour can’t set off smoke alarms.

 We wanted to find out if vapes can set off fire alarms, so we decided to blow vapour directly into a fire alarm.
 Here’s what happened:

 Now, that’s a bit extreme.
 In the example above, Tom blew directly into a smoke alarm.
-Both Tom and I vape in the office all the time, and I’ve never set off an alarm until I blew straight into one, even when using the Aspire CF Sub Ohm battery and having a cloud chasing competition with our mixologist.
-(It’s a hard life working for an e-cigarette company 😉 )
+Both Tom and I vape in the office all the time, and I’ve never set off an alarm until I blew straight into one, even when using the sub-ohm battery and having a cloud chasing competition with our mixologist.
+(It’s a hard life working for an e-cigarette company )

 According to Alan Morgan from St Davids Fire, even a bit of cigarette smoke shouldn’t set off modern fire alarms, which have been designed to avoid false alarms.

-Nevertheless, if you do use your e-cig indoors, or even worse on an airplane (please don’t – the consequences can be serious, as Rory Sutherlend found out when he spent a night in jail in Qatar), there is a small chance that your e-cigarette could set off an alarm – especially if you blow large clouds!
+Nevertheless, if you do use your e-cig indoors, or even worse on an aeroplane (please don’t – the consequences can be serious, as Rory Sutherlend found out when he spent a night in jail in Qatar), your e-cigarette could set off an alarm.
+That’s especially the case if you blow large clouds!

-There are different kinds of fire alarms, and some are more likely to be set off than others.
+There are different kinds of fire alarms.
+Vapour is more likely to set off some of these alarms than others.

 Optical alarms: Optical alarms work by beaming infrared light.
 When smoke particles enter the smoke alarm, the particles cause the infrared light to be scattered onto a light detector which triggers the alarm.